-I have written extensively about pre-shipment inspections (before, during, or after production), always from the perspective of the buyer checking what a supplier is doing; but I noticed that I haven’t covered receiving inspections (also called incoming quality inspections).
+I have written extensively about pre-shipment inspections (before, during, or after production), always from the perspective of the buyer checking what a supplier is doing; but I noticed that I haven’t covered the receiving inspection (also called incoming quality inspections).
 However, that’s a really important topic, so let’s get into how to set one up here…

 Virtually every great manufacturer is very good at doing receiving inspections (and confirming that it can use the inputs from its suppliers for its internal processing).
 So how can you go about setting yours up?